AKSW/bike/README.md

 - The accepted contributions will be evaluated based on its quality and published in the proceedings of the workshop.

 - Each competing approach needs to be registered and presented by one of the authors at the workshop (presentations can be held online).
-Not complying with this rule may make the approach automatically disqualified.
+Not complying with this rule may lead to a disqualification.

 - All papers should be submitted to easychair under the following link  [https://easychair.org/conferences/?conf=bike2023](https://easychair.org/conferences/?conf=bike2023).

 # [QA](https://aksw.github.io/bike/#qa)

-To help participants to get onboard, we have created an QA channel at slack, you can post your questions directly there:
+To help participants to get onboard, we have created an QA channel at Slack, you can post your questions directly there:
 - https://chemnet.slack.com/archives/C04QZ77BS2K